BonoAmir/Score-Counter/README.md

-what did i learn :
+What I Learned :

-using global variables to update app UI.
+-Using global variables to update app UI.
+-Exploring some XML options